Georgi Petkov (footballer, born 1976)

-Georgi Petkov (Георги Стоянов Петков; born 14 March 1976) is a Bulgarian football goalkeeper who plays for and captains Slavia Sofia.
-Petkov has played for Bulgarian national team since 1998 as a backup to Zdravko Zdravkov and Dimitar Ivankov and has now made an appearance for the Bulgarian national team at the age of 42.
+Georgi Stoyanov Petkov (Георги Стоянов Петков; born 14 March 1976) is a Bulgarian professional footballer who plays as a goalkeeper for and captains Bulgarian First League club Slavia Sofia.
+Petkov played for the Bulgaria national team as a backup to Zdravko Zdravkov and Dimitar Ivankov from 1998 until 2018, when he made his 18th and final appearance for his country at the age of 42.

 Career

 Hebar Pazardzhik and Slavia Sofia

 Born in Pazardzhik, Petkov started his career at local side Hebar.
 In June 1996, he was signed by A PFG club Slavia Sofia.
 Petkov started the 1996–97 season as the third choice goalkeeper and earned only two appearances in his first campaign at Slavia.
 Following Zdravko Zdravkov's transfer to Turkish İstanbulspor in June 1997, he was promoted to second choice.

 Levski Sofia

 In July 2001, Petkov joined Levski Sofia for a $400,000, breaking the Bulgarian goalkeeper transfer-record.
 He was a substitute of Dimitar Ivankov until that season.

 After Ivankov left Levski, Petkov showed his real potential and became an important part of the team.
 With Petkov as a key player, his team was the first Bulgarian team to join the group stage of the UEFA Champions League.
 He was one of the few players that had their positions secure during the 07-08 transfer season, when a big part of the Levski players were sold.
 On 25 April 2008 a media report said that Petkov was wanted by Besiktas J.K. during the summer transfer season.

 Petkov became a captain of PFC Levski, during the 2008/2009 season.

 On 24 January 2008, during the pause of 2008/2009 season, Petkov was the number one goalkeeper in Europe, according to IMScouting.
 He conceded the fewest goals per minute.
 Petkov conceded one goal every 810 minutes.

 He became a Champion of Bulgaria in 2009, after a contradictory but great season under the coaching of Emil Velev.
 Despite the bad results during the autumnal part of the season, after great matches in the spring, Levski Sofia fulfilled the plan before the term had set and became a champion for 26 time, before the last round has been played.